yoshiki146/microeconometrics/ex1Sol.md

 | d | .546 | .391 | .445 |

 For all estimations, we can say that the estimation is not close to the true values.
 This stems from the wrong specification of the model, i.e. redundant matching variables of $theta^2$ and $x*theta$.
-There is little difference in ATT between a and b, but small difference in ATNT.
-This is because of the number of off-support observations; 80 obs in control and 1 in treated.
-It is noted that the excluding off-support observations leads to estimation further from the true value.
+There is little difference in ATT between a and b.
+We see small difference in ATNT, but still negligible.
+It is noted that the excluding off-support observations in fact leads to estimation further from the true value here.
 The difference is relatively large between d and a or b and closer to the true value.
 Blocking method seems to be a better choice than Epanechnikov kernel method in this specific case.

-\pagebreak

 ### Problem 3